Skip to content

 ATOMS LESSON PLAN – A COMPLETE SCIENCE LESSON USING THE 5E METHOD OF INSTRUCTION

-At the end of this atoms lesson plan, students will be able to describe the structure of atoms, including the masses, electrical charges, and locations of protons, neutrons, and electrons.
+At the end of the atoms lesson plan, students will be able to describe the structure of atoms, including the masses, electrical charges, and locations of protons, neutrons, and electrons.
 Also, the students will be able to identify that protons determine an element's identity.
 Each lesson is designed using the 5E method of instruction to ensure maximum comprehension by the students.

 The following post will walk you through each of the steps and activities from the atoms lesson plan.